mlrun/mlrun/docs/install.md

 ## Security context (root vs. non-root user)(#security-context)

 By default, MLRun assigns the root user to MLRun runtimes and pods.
-You can improve the security context by changing the security mode, which is implemented by Igauzio during installation, and applied system-wide:
+You can improve the security context by changing the security mode, which is implemented by an MLRun service global configuration, set during installation, and applied system-wide:
 - Override: Use the user id of the user that triggered the current run or use the nogroupid for group id.
 Requires Iguazio v3.5.1.
 - `disabled`: Security context is not auto applied. (default)